GoogleChrome/related-website-sets/RWS-Submission_Guidelines.md

 # Related Website Sets Submission Guidelines

-Related Website Sets ("RWS") provides a framework for developers to declare relationships among sites, to enable limited cross-site cookie access for specific, user-facing purposes.
+Related Website Sets ("RWS") provides a framework for developers to declare relationships among sites, to enable limited cross-site data access for specific, user-facing purposes.
 This framework may help user agents, such as the Chrome browser ("Chrome"), to decide when to allow or deny a site access to their cookies when in a third-party context.
 RWS is a [Privacy Sandbox](https://privacysandbox.com/) proposal being incubated in the W3C's [WICG](https://www.w3.org/community/wicg/).
 For a full overview, consult the [explainer](https://github.com/privacycg/first-party-sets).
 The Related Website Sets Submission Guidelines ("Guidelines") are put forth by Chrome to define requirements and expectations for sets submitted by developers.
 Chrome remains committed to pursuing [standardization](https://www.w3.org/standards/) of RWS through engaging with developers, other browser vendors, and other interested parties.

 ## Definitions